dmitrykologrivko/nestjs-boilerplate/packages/core/docs/application-services.md

 ##### Create operation

 You can extend `CreateInput` class to provide your own implementation of input DTO for the create operation.
-The default create output is Entity DTO class but you can customize this by providing another DTO class that extends `BaseEntityDto` class.
+The default create output is Entity DTO class, but you can customize this by providing another DTO class that extends `BaseEntityDto` class.

+Mapping Entity DTO -> Entity happens automatically by using `ClassTransformer` util, but you can override `mapCreateInput` method to have custom mapping logic.

-Mapping Entity -> Entity DTO happens automatically by using `ClassTransformer` util but you can override `mapCreateOutput` method to have custom mapping logic.
+Mapping Entity -> Entity DTO happens automatically by using `ClassTransformer` util, but you can override `mapCreateOutput` method to have custom mapping logic.

-Do not forget to provide class type of output DTO in CRUD service options as `createOutputCls` parameter and input payload class type as `createPayloadCls` parametr.
+Do not forget to provide class type of output DTO in CRUD service options as `createOutputCls` parameter and input payload class type as `createPayloadCls` parameter.

 ##### Update operation

 You can extend `UpdateInput` class to provide your own implementation of input DTO for the update operation.
-The default update output is Entity DTO class but you can customize this by providing another DTO class that extends `BaseEntityDto` class.
+The default update output is Entity DTO class, but you can customize this by providing another DTO class that extends `BaseEntityDto` class.

+Mapping Entity DTO -> Entity happens automatically by using `ClassTransformer` util, but you can override `mapUpdateInput` method to have custom mapping logic.

-Mapping Entity -> Entity DTO happens automatically by using `ClassTransformer` util but you can override `mapUpdateOutput` method to have custom mapping logic.
+Mapping Entity -> Entity DTO happens automatically by using `ClassTransformer` util, but you can override `mapUpdateOutput` method to have custom mapping logic.

 Do not forget to provide class type of output DTO in CRUD service options as `updateOutputCls` parameter